foremast/foremast/README.rst

 pipeline.json
 ~~~~~~~~~~~~~

-:file:`pipeline.json`, will be needed for each application.
-We have a lot of defaults
+A :file:`pipeline.json` will be needed for each application.
+Look at
- in place for ``pipeline.json``, take a look at the :doc:`pipeline_json` docs for all options.
+:doc:`pipeline_json` for complete defaults and options.

 Minimum
 ^^^^^^^